INTERVIEW: Old narratives surrounding polio vaccines still haunt eradication initiatives in Sokoto – Official

 We currently have a plan supported by the Solina Centre for International Development and Research (SCIDaR) to put our intensification teams across all six LGAs that have borders with Niger Republic.
 And this one will be carrying routine immunisation vaccines, including the polio, so that each and every child living in those border communities is being protected.
 And any child that is crossing is going to be vaccinated so that they cannot go out with the virus to Niger or come in with the virus to Nigeria.
 These are the brief plans I can tell you with regard to the preparation to improve our coverage for immunisation in 2026.

 PT: That’s quite a robust plan.
-I like that you mentioned the partnership with Solina, but I also know that you have many more partnerships with different organisations.
+We like that you mentioned the partnership with Solina, but we also know that you have many more partnerships with different organisations.
 Can you talk about some of these partnerships and what those partnerships entail?

 Mr Garba: For Sokoto, we have more than 15 partners that support immunisation.
 I can just take you through some of the major partners, starting from the WHO, UNICEF, CDC, AFNED, Solina, eHealth, and Res4Sahel, which usually have a rich programme, and McKean, Aliko Dangote Foundation, BMGF, Healing Killers, a lot of them.